Midtrans/midtrans-php/README.md

 \SnapBi\Config::$snapBiPartnerId = "YOUR PARTNER ID";
 // Set the channel id here.
 \SnapBi\Config::$snapBiChannelId = "CHANNEL ID";
+// Enable logging to see details of the request/response make sure to disable this on production, the default is disabled.
+SnapBiConfig::$enableLogging = false;
 ```

 ### 3.2 Create Payment: Direct Debit (Gopay, Shopeepay, Dana)